sillyhatxu/sillyhat-cloud/customer/README.md

 If you’ve already worked with Mockito, you’ll truly appreciate the simplicity of Spock mocking.
 Again, depending on your application, you may need mocking in a few special cases or in all your unit tests.

+Chapter 7 examines the use of Spock in the full testing lifecycle of an enterprise application.
+Spock can cover trivial plain unit tests, larger integration tests, and even functional tests.
+Several examples (mostly with Spring) show that Spock allows you to reuse your favorite Java testing tools with zero additional effort.
+At the same time, Spock can employ Groovy testing libraries, which may be more appropriate in your specific application.

+Chapter 8 builds upon the knowledge of all previous chapters by describing corner cases that need special attention in your Enterprise Spock tests.
+It describes several additional Spock annotations that enable/disable the running of a test in a static or dynamic way and then shows you how to refactor large Spock tests with helper methods.
+The chapter finishes with a demonstration of Spock spies, a feature that I explicitly advise you not to use.
 ````